TheBitDrifter/bappa_docs/content/docs/inputs.md

 In Bappa, inputs are captured by the client and transformed into game actions in two main stages:

 1. **Input Capture**: The client detects raw inputs (keyboard presses, mouse clicks, gamepad buttons)
-2. **Input Processing**: These raw inputs are transformed into game actions via an input buffer system
+2. **Input Processing**: These raw inputs are transformed into game actions via an action buffer system

 ## Setting Up Input Receivers

-The first step in handling input is to create and configure one or more input receivers.
+The first step in handling input is to create and configure one or more receivers.
 Each receiver represents a separate input source, typically corresponding to a player.

 ```go
 // Get an input receiver for a player